 Vision: I'm sure you do.
 Good night.

 Avengers 200 introduces Marcus Immortus, the son of Immortus, trapped alone in Limbo since his father's death.
 To escape to Earth, he needed to be born in Earth, teleporting was not an option.
-Selecting Ms. Marvel to be his "mother", for her unique strength, he teleported her from Earth to Limbo, seduced her, and "with a subtle boost from Immortus' machines", she accepted to be impregnated.
-Or, it can be said is less fantasy words: he kidnapped her, drugged her and raped her.
-In Avengers Annual 10, free from Marcus mind control, she gave a monumental What the Hell, Hero? lecture to her former teammates.
+Selecting Ms. Marvel to be his "mother", for her unique strength, he teleported her from Earth to Limbo, seduced her, and "with a subtle boost from Immortus' machines", she accepted being impregnated by him.
+Or, in layman's terms: he kidnapped her, drugged her and raped her.
+In Avengers Annual 10, free from Marcus' mind control, she gave a monumental What the Hell, Hero? lecture to her former teammates.